 – The bitstream ends.

-– A picture picB in an access unit containing a pan-scan rectangle SEI message with the same value of pan_scan_rect_id is output for which PicOrderCnt( picB ) is greater than PicOrderCnt( picA ), where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.
+– A picture picB in the current layer in an access unit containing a pan-scan rectangle SEI message with the same value of pan_scan_rect_id and applicable to the current layer is output for which PicOrderCnt( picB ) is greater than PicOrderCnt( picA ), where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.

 Modify subclause D.3.8 as follows:

-The current picture refers to the picture with nuh_layer_id equal to targetLayerId in the access unit containing the current SEI message, the current access unit refers to the access unit containing the current SEI message, and the current layer refers to the layer with nuh_layer_id equal to targetLayerId.
-The direct and indirect reference layers of the current layer are referred to as reference layers.

-The recovery point SEI message assists a decoder in determining when the decoding process will produce acceptable pictures with nuh_layer_id equal to targetLayerId for display after the decoder initiates random access or after the encoder indicates a broken link.
+The recovery point SEI message assists a decoder in determining when the decoding process will produce acceptable pictures in the current layer for display after the decoder initiates random access or layer up-switching, or after the encoder indicates a broken link.

 When all decoded pictures in earlier access units in decoding order are removed from the bitstream, the recovery point picture (defined below) and all the subsequent pictures in output order in the current layer can be correctly or approximately correctly decoded, the current picture is referred to as a layer random-accessing picture.
 When the pictures that belong to any reference layer, that precede, in decoding order, the current picture and that may be used for reference by the current picture or subsequent pictures in decoding order are correctly decoded, and the recovery point picture and all the subsequent pictures in output order in the current layer can be correctly or approximately correctly decoded when no picture prior to the current picture in decoding order in the current layer are present in the bitstream, the current picture is referred to as a layer up-switching picture.

-When the recovery point SEI message applies to the current layer and all the reference layers of the current layer, the current picture is indicated as a layer random-accessing picture.
-When the recovery point SEI message applies to the current layer only, the current picture is indicated as a layer up-switching picture.
+When the recovery point SEI message applies to the current layer and all the reference layers of the current layer, the current picture that is present in the access unit containing the recovery point SEI message is indicated as a layer random-accessing picture.
+When the recovery point SEI message applies to the current layer but not to all the reference layers of the current layer, the current picture that is present in the access unit containing the recovery point SEI message is indicated as a layer up-switching picture.

-Decoded pictures with nuh_layer_id equal to targetLayerId produced by random access at or before the access unit containing the recovery point SEI message need not be correct in content until the indicated recovery point, and the operation of the decoding process starting at access unit containing the recovery point SEI message may contain references to pictures unavailable in the decoded picture buffer.
+Decoded pictures in the current layer produced by random access or layer up-switching at or before the current access unit need not be correct in content until the indicated recovery point, and the operation of the decoding process starting at the current access unit may contain references to pictures unavailable in the decoded picture buffer.

-In addition, by use of the broken_link_flag, the recovery point SEI message can indicate to the decoder the location of some pictures with nuh_layer_id equal to targetLayerId in the bitstream that can result in serious visual artefacts when displayed, even when the decoding process was begun at the location of a previous access unit containing an IRAP picture with nuh_layer_id equal to targetLayerId in decoding order.
+In addition, by use of the broken_link_flag, the recovery point SEI message can indicate to the decoder the location of some pictures in the current layer in the bitstream that can result in serious visual artefacts when displayed, even when the decoding process was begun at the location of a previous IRAP access unit in decoding order that contain IRAP pictures in all layers.

-NOTE 2 – The broken_link_flag can be used by encoders to indicate the location of a point after which the decoding process for the decoding of some pictures with nuh_layer_id equal to targetLayerId may cause references to pictures that, though available for use in the decoding process, are not the pictures that were used for reference when the bitstream was originally encoded (e.g. due to a splicing operation performed during the generation of the bitstream).
+NOTE 2 – The broken_link_flag can be used by encoders to indicate the location of a point after which the decoding process for the decoding of some pictures in the current layer may cause references to pictures that, though available for use in the decoding process, are not the pictures that were used for reference when the bitstream was originally encoded (e.g. due to a splicing operation performed during the generation of the bitstream).